ScaledMap/LoadOut/README.md

 -------------------------------------------
 *The windows application needs to be repackaged with latest updates

-*only the server is working on build for the pi.
+*only the server is working on this build for the pi.
 Will update the working webview application in a bit.

 windows
 download link= https://icedrive.net/s/g62kVCYYfghSCZbu2fB53tfY7h7A